 - Icing sugar to cover

-- Place the flour, xanthum gum and mixed spice into a large bowl, then add the sugar, dried fruit, clementine zest and almonds.
+- Place the flour, yeast, xanthan gum and mixed spice into a large bowl, then add the sugar, dried fruit, clementine zest and almonds.
 Mix well

-- Add the coconut oil, eggs, vinegar and milk/yeast mixture
+- Add the coconut oil, eggs, vinegar and warm milk mixture

 - Mix the ingredients well until they come together into a sticky dough, getting your hands into the mixture and giving it a good squish!